-In Term 1, there are two route options: Route A for those who are new to linguistics and psycholinguistics; and Route B, for those having completed an undergraduate degree in linguistics.
+There are two route options: Route A for those who are new to linguistics and psycholinguistics; and Route B, for those having completed an undergraduate degree in linguistics.
 On Route A, you begin with intensive training in core areas of linguistics and psycholinguistics.
 On Route B you expand your prior linguistic knowledge, selecting from a flexible range of options.

-In Term 2, both routes progress to two specialist modules of your choice.
+Both routes progress to two specialist modules of your choice.
 Through these options, you deepen your subject knowledge while also developing your abilities in dealing with controversial proposals, evaluating the quality of the arguments, and articulating your own conclusions.

 Route A: For students who have minimal linguistics or psycholinguistics background

 If you have already studied the equivalent of any of the above modules, you may be able replace them with options from Route B.